silzai/ObsidianNotes/Notes/Git/GitHub.md

 	- again, 'origin' is the URL and 'master' is the branch.
 #### Cloning VS Forking
 - Forking is "GitHub" specific i.e. it is not a command on Git, and we can fork a public repo, then pull it, and do any changes and push.
-- Cloning is like "pulling" the public repo, but we cannot do any changes on it, but only use it locally.
+- Cloning is like "pulling" the public repo, but we cannot do any changes on it (if not allowed), but only use it locally.